 To Submit a CR For Review

-- Download and complete the DCS CR Application Form (link below)
+- Download and complete the submission form (link below)

-- E-mail the application form, draft CR, and required attachments (see ‘Attachments’ section of the application form) to email@example.com and firstname.lastname@example.org.
+- E-mail the submission form, draft CR, and required attachments (see ‘Attachments’ section of the submission form) to email@example.com and firstname.lastname@example.org.
 Once your complete submission is received, we will email an acknowledgement letter.

 - Review the “CR Review Process – General Outline” document (below) for details on the review process.